Metformin is used to treat type 2 diabetes. Find out how to take it safely and possible side effects.

 Note: Metformin is also available in combination with vildagliptin, called Galvumet.

 - In New Zealand metformin is available as tablets (500 mg and 850 mg).

 - The usual starting dose for adults with diabetes is 500 mg once or twice a day.
 Depending on your blood glucose levels, your doctor may increase your dose slowly over a few weeks.
 This allows your body to get used to the medicine and reduces side effects.

 - The maximum dose is 3 grams daily (in divided doses) but for some people, such as older adults or people with kidney problems, the maximum daily dose should be lower.

-- Each day's tablets are usually divided into two doses (breakfast and dinner), or three doses (breakfast, lunch and dinner).
+- Each day's tablets are usually divided into two doses (breakfast and dinner), or sometimes as three doses (breakfast, lunch and dinner).

 - Always take your metformin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much metformin to take, how often to take it and any special instructions.
 Ask your pharmacist if you have any questions relating to your medication.

 - Treatment for diabetes is usually lifelong.
 Keep taking metformin every day to control your diabetes.
 Speak to your doctor, nurse or pharmacist before stopping.